aytenakl/HandDrive/README.md

 * No hands are detected.
 * Only one hand is detected.
-* The camera fails.
-* The Python program is closed.
+* Control is lost.

-Before exiting the program, Python also sends:
+Before exiting, Python also sends a final stop command:

 ```python
 arduino.write(b"S")
 ```

-This helps prevent the car from continuing to move after the program is stopped.
+This helps prevent the car from continuing to move when control is lost.

 ---